smsohan/smsohan.github.com/source/_posts/2021-11-07-open-source-strategy.markdown

 ---
 layout: post
-title: "Open-source: If You Build It Right, They'll Come"
+title: "Open-source: If You Build it Right, They'll Come"
 date: 2021-11-07 12:51
 comments: true
 categories: "Strategy"
 ---

 I find open-source to be a rather loaded term; it means different things to different people.
-For this blog post, I'll imagine there are two kinds of open-source projects:
+For this blog post, I'll imagine there are two kinds of open-source products:

 1. Company-owned open-source
 2. Crowd-owned open-source